lewisclark/glua-steal/README.md

 ### How to Use

-1. Either Download pre-built from the [Releases section](https://github.com/lewisclark/glua-steal/releases) or [build from source](#Building-From-Source).
+1. Download from the [Releases section](https://github.com/lewisclark/glua-steal/releases) or [build from source](#Building-From-Source).
-2. [Inject](#How-to-Inject) gluasteal into Garry's Mod, at the main menu.
+2. [Inject](#How-to-Inject) into Garry's Mod at the main menu.
-3. Optionally, set up your [Lua file to be loaded](#lua-loader-load-before-autorun).
+3. Optionally, set up your own [Lua file to be loaded](#lua-loader).
 4. Join a server.

 ##### The gluasteal Directory

 Logs and Lua files will be written to the gluasteal folder, in your home directory.
+You may create the folder if it does not already exist.

 * Windows: C:/Users/username/Documents/gluasteal/
 * Linux: /home/username/gluasteal/